coryshaw1/BlinkyMusicShow/README.md

 - VB-Audio Virtual Cable (Windows) - http://vb-audio.pagesperso-orange.fr/Cable/index.htm
 - Soundflower (Mac) - http://code.google.com/p/soundflower/
+- PulseAudio (GNU/Linux) - you can simply use 'pavucontrol' to graphically change the recording devices sources from your microphone (usually "Built-in Audio Analog Stereo", the basic analog stereo microphone input) to a monitor device ("Monitor of Built-in Audio Analog Stereo", in this case the built-in audio analog stereo is an output, which may not be obvious).
+If the monitor device doesn't exist, you can create it, see: https://wiki.archlinux.org/index.php/PulseAudio/Examples#ALSA_monitor_source

 A good tutorial for setting up your VAC to output to your BlinkyTape is written here: http://forums.blinkinlabs.com/index.php?p=/discussion/68/windows-soundflower-alternative-vb-audio-virtual-cable/p1